visualGravitySense/visualGravitySense/README.md

 The **Get (Sh)it Done (GSD)** Task Management System is a productivity tool that integrates **Obsidian** and **Telegram** to streamline task management and enhance productivity.

-- **Obsidian**: Used for creating and managing tasks within Markdown-based notes.
+- **Obsidian**: Used for creating and managing tasks within Markdown-based notes https://github.com/visualGravitySense/obsidian-plugin .
 - **Telegram**: Provides task tracking, scheduling management, and real-time notifications through a bot interface.

-This project aims to combine the strengths of both platforms, offering a seamless, user-friendly experience for organizing and completing tasks efficiently. https://github.com/visualGravitySense/obsidian-plugin
+This project aims to combine the strengths of both platforms, offering a seamless, user-friendly experience for organizing and completing tasks efficiently. https://github.com/visualGravitySense/Get-sh-it-Done

 <!--